 This vegan version uses olive oil instead of ghee and works well for a dairy-free diet.
 Use either light or whole grain spelt depending on how soft you want the end result to be.

-- Spelt Flour: use light for the most tender flatbread, or go up to 100% wholegrain for a more nutritious option.
+- Spelt flour: use light for the most tender flatbread, or go up to 100% wholegrain for a more nutritious option.
+Plain white flour can be substituted for the spelt.
+Regular whole wheat flour is harder than spelt, so I don’t recommend going over 50%.
+Other ancient grains like einkorn and khorasan wheat can be used.

 My trick for really good vegan naan at home is liberal amounts of olive oil in the frying pan and adding a little salt to each side as you cook it.
-Not the healthiest, I know, but I was told to add sodium to my diet to help with black spots and lightheadedness – if you follow a low-sodium diet, perhaps avoid this step.
+Not the healthiest, I know, but I was told to add more sodium to my diet to help with black spots and lightheadedness and have embraced that wholeheartedly – if you follow a low-sodium diet, perhaps avoid this step.

 This recipe makes a big batch, about a dozen pieces, and if you don’t want to have lots left over then I’d recommend reducing by half.
 It’s best fresh, but still pretty good on day two, so don’t make more than you think you can eat in two days.